tukiains/blackjack-gui/README.md

 Blackjack rules vary depending on the casino.
 In this application they follow the rules of Casino Helsinki, explained in Finnish [here](http://www.rahapeliopas.fi/kasinopelit/blackjack/), i.e.:

-- 6 decs
+- 6 decks
 - Blackjack pays 3 to 2
 - Dealer must stand on soft 17
+- Dealer peek is not in use
 - Any two cards can be doubled
 - Max.
 4 hands can be achieved by splitting
+- Doubling after splitting is allowed
 - Aces can be split but they receive only one extra card
-- Doubling after splitting is allowed
+- Resplit of aces is allowed
-- Dealer peek not in use
 - Early surrender is allowed but not against Ace
 - A 7-7-7 with the first three cards (not in a split game) pays 3 to 1 directly